 The ways that we are perceived by others and the way that we perceive ourselves.
 That we can see on this graphic here, that there are those internal elements, those things that are true to us, and what we believe about ourselves.
 There are also those external elements.
 The identities that people place upon us and how the world sees and interacts with us.
 And then lastly, there are those institutional dimensions as well.
 The affiliations that we have with different organizations, whether it be our educational institutions, where we work, but all of these different things are part of that real definition of diversity and come together in the way that legal scholar Kim Crenshaw calls intersectionality.

 But think about all of these different aspects of our identities converge and work together to enhance or to determine our experience of the world.
 Again, both the ways that we experience things and the ways that others experience and treat us as well.
-So again, diversity, we're thinking really broadly and all this should be there as well.
-The other thing I like to talk about when we talk about diversity and inclusion, especially in independent schools and an education, I'd like to talk about what Beverly Daniel Tatum calls the ABCs of diversity and inclusion.
+So again, diversity, we're thinking really broadly and holistically there as well.
+The other thing I like to talk about when we talk about diversity and inclusion, especially in independent schools and in education, I'd like to talk about what Beverly Daniel Tatum calls the ABCs of diversity and inclusion.